Topic 0: Installing Python and Required Software#

 Step 2: Install pyenv#

-allows us to manage multiple versions of Python.
+pyenv allows us to manage multiple versions of Python.
 Install it using:

 brew install pyenv